 STX Seminar V

 Warriors who attend all six of the STX Seminars plus six FTX Simulations are awarded the Lightfighter scroll at the bottom of the One Shepherd regimental patch.
 This scroll denotes an experienced competency in small unit dismounted patrolling tactics.

 The pinnacle of leadership education is an exploratory experience without teachers.

-The Field Training Exercise (FTX Simulation) is offered twice per year, once each spring and fall semester.
-The three-day FTX Simulation is the culminating event of each semester.
-This is the opportunity for authentic application of all learning within the Warrior Leader Program!
+The Field Training Exercise (FTX Simulation) is offered twice per year, at the end of the spring and fall semesters.
+The three-day FTX Simulation is the culminating event of each semester, the opportunity for authentic application of all learning within the Warrior Leader Program!

 All aspects of small unit tactics, warrior skills, and leadership competencies come into play.
 A robust AAR takes place immediately after the completion of the FTX Simulation.
 Additionally, feedback assessment is offered in the form of “murder boards” for all participants serving in a leadership position.

 The FTX Simulation is a requirement for both the warrior and leader track within the Warrior Leader Program education.